-- Important: Students should check the Academic Calendar & university emails on a regular basis in order to understand the due dates for Payment & De-Registration - 1.
-In the event that a student withdraws from the university before the last day of the first week of classes, 90% of tuition and fees will be refunded.
-If the student withdraws before the last day of the second week of classes, 50% of tuition and fees will be refunded.
-After the end of the second week, no refunds of tuition of fees will be made. - 2.
-Tuition fees for courses in the Undergraduate Degree Program are applicable to all students whether they are enrolled as degree-seeking students or not. - 3.
-The application fee is charged for processing a candidate's application and must be included with the Application Package or paid in the AUK Finance Department. - 4.
-Other fees and charges are non-refundable. - 5.
-A special course and activity fee may be charged for courses and activities with extraordinary costs as determined by the President. - 6.
-Library, Technology, and Student Activity fees are reduced by 50% for summer semester. - Any student who has not paid on or before the due date will be subject to late payment penalty of KWD 25 per semester in addition to the installment fees.

-- 8. Fees and charges for Continuing Education courses, programs, and activities are determined on a course/program/activity basis. - 9.
-Library fines are determined and administered by the Library Director. - 10.
-Students are responsible for the cost of their textbooks and other course materials and supplies. - 11.
-Siblings attending AUK may be eligible for a tuition fee discount contact the AUK Finance Department for further information.
+- 1. Students should check the Academic Calendar & university emails on a regular basis in order to understand the due dates for payment & de-registration. - 2.
+In the event that a student withdraws from the university before the last day of the first week of classes, 100% of tuition and fees will be refunded.
+If the student withdraws before the last day of the second week, 50% of tuition and fees will be refunded.
+After the end of the second week, no refunds of tuition of fees will be made. - 3.
+Library fines are determined and administered by the Library Director. - 4.
+Students are responsible for the cost of their textbooks and other course materials and supplies. - 5.
+Government Scholarship students are subject to the PUC Scholarship rules and regulations. - 6.
+Siblings attending AUK may be eligible for a tuition fee discount contact the AUK Finance Department for further information. - 7.
+Fees and charges are payable in the AUK Finance Department located in the first floor of the Administration Building. - 8.
+AUK accepts the following methods of payments: - a.
+Checks - b.
+Credit Cards - c.
+Debit Cards - d.
+Cash - e.
+Payment gateway through AUK Self-Service (www.auk.edu.kw/admissions/pay_online.jsp).